Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     :width: 40%
     :alt: nextcloud-login

 5. This will launch a page in your web browser, click "Log In" and then "Grant access" to link the desktop client.
-You can close this browser window afterwards
+You can close this browser window afterwards.

   .. figure:: /_static/images/nextcloud/nextcloud-mac-step5.png
     :width: 40%